 It’s an easily avoidable mess of trouble.
 You are in charge of your own defense.
 Be pro-active.
 Don’t miss your deadlines.
 Do not rely on the court for anything.

 Answer: The officer should not be permitted to read your statement during the Trial by Declaration.
-If you lose the TBD and go to a Trial de Novo, the officer may request to see your original statement, but very few bother to do so.
+If you lose the Trial by Written Declaration and go to a Trial de Novo, the officer may request to see your original statement, but very few bother to do so.
+Really.
+Very few.
+They consider it a waste of time.

 Answer: Never worry about “pissing off” the judge merely by exercising your right to contest.
 If nobody contested, he’d be back chasing ambulances or robbing widows.